 - Hydroplaning accidents.

-What Are the Most Common Types of Auto Accidents in Montgomery?
+What Are the Most Common Types of Auto Accidents?

-If you need a car accident lawyer in Montgomery, we at The Vance Law Firm have an aggressive, knowledgeable team who are well-versed in the law and matters that deal with all types of car accidents.
+If you need a car accident lawyer, we at The Vance Law Firm have an aggressive, knowledgeable team who are well-versed in the law and matters that deal with all types of car accidents.
 Knowing the type of accident will help your car accident attorney further their investigation and piece together what happened.

 Head-on collisions are the most catastrophic and, depending on the conditions and circumstances, lead to higher medical bills and/or higher rates of death.
 The problem with head-on collisions is the sheer force when two moving cars collide; the combined speeds contribute greatly to the severity and seriousness of the crash.